sjarapahni/sjarapahni.github.io/README.md

 **Polytechnique of Health, Ministry of Health, Indonesia**  2019 Bachelor of Applied Science in Medical Laboratory Technology

-## 🌱 Side Project: Awal Sehat
+## 🌱 Side Project: Awal Sehat — Founder & Project Lead

-**Awal Sehat** is a digital health engagement project focused on early awareness and preventive habits through social media.
+**Awal Sehat** is a science-backed public health platform I founded to promote *mindful eating, preventive lifestyle*, and early awareness that reduce risk of metabolic diseases and improve life expectancy.
-My role: concept design, engagement strategy, and content analysis to explore behavioral change in health communication.
-📊 [See Project ➜]
+We combine digital storytelling, community engagement, and translational evidence to nudge healthier habits at scale.
+Key focus areas:
+- **Mindful eating**: practical guidance & behavior nudges to reduce overeating and improve food choices.
+- **Food additives & ingredients**: evidence-based critiques and plain-language explainers about common additives, ultra-processed snack ingredients, and sugar in drinks.
+- **Policy & advocacy**: targeted research summaries and policy asks prepared to inform regulators (BPOM) and public health stakeholders.

 ## 🏃 Personal Projects